 Minnesota Twins (0-1) at Milwaukee Brewers (1-0)

-The Minnesota Twins and Milwaukee Brewers meet Saturday in MLB action at American Family Field.
+The Minnesota Twins and the Milwaukee Brewers square off in MLB action from Miller Park on Sunday afternoon.

-The Twins are 5-11 in their last 16 road games and 21-10 in their last 31 games following an off day.
-The Brewers are 5-1 in their last 6 home games and 5-0 in their last 5 interleague games.
-The under is 6-2 in Twins last 8 road games.
-The under is 8-2 in Brewers last 10 overall.
-The over is 5-1 in the last 6 meetings in Milwaukee.
+Minnesota is 0-4 in their last 4 games overall and 3-7 in their last 10 games as a road favorite while the over is 3-0-1 in their last 4 interleague games.
+Milwaukee is 5-1 in their last 6 home games and 1-4 in their last 5 games as an underdog while the over is 6-2 in their last 8 interleague home games.
+The over is 5-1 in the last 6 meetings between these two teams in Milwaukee.